antrea-io/antrea/docs/windows.md

       proxyAll: true
 ```

-For earlier versions of Antrea, you will need to enable `proxyAll` manually.

-Starting with Antrea 1.13, you can run both the Antrea Agent and the OVS daemons
+You can run both the Antrea Agent and the OVS daemons on Windows Nodes using a
-on Windows Nodes using a single DaemonSet, by applying the file
-`antrea-windows-with-ovs.yml`.
-This is the recommended installation
+single DaemonSet, by applying the file `antrea-windows-with-ovs.yml`.
+This is
-method.
-The following commands download the manifest, set
+the recommended installation method.
+The following commands download the
-`kubeAPIServerOverride`, and create the DaemonSet:
+manifest, set `kubeAPIServerOverride`, and create the DaemonSet:

 ```bash
 KUBE_APISERVER=$(kubectl config view -o jsonpath='{.clusters[0].cluster.server}') && \